OneArgo/ArgoVocabs/README.md

 > For a basic example, please see the "m2m_NVS_sparql.ipynb" file linked to this repo.
 > To test, open the file into a Jupyter Notebook; edit lines marked by '# Switch' to select either prefLabel/altLabel, and point to specific Argo vocabularies by inserting its name (e.g. 'R03') where the line is marked by '# Edit'.

-## VI - Management special case: R03, R14 and R18 tables
+## VI.
+Management special case for R03, R14 and R18 tables

 Three tables are specific: [**R03**](https://vocab.nerc.ac.uk/search_nvs/R03/), [**R14**](https://vocab.nerc.ac.uk/search_nvs/R14/) and [**R18**](https://vocab.nerc.ac.uk/search_nvs/R18/) because they encompasses more information than a list of terms.